-Therefore, I use our blog from time to time in order to highlight some of the changes that might not be obvious at the first sight.
+Therefore, I use our blog from time to time in order to highlight some of the changes that might not be obvious at first sight.
 So this blog is about all the little nice new features that you don’t recognize at first sight.

 1. New SNMP Device